How to Hit a 5 Iron: A Beginner’s Guide to Solid Shots

 Punch Shots

-Punch shots have become a dependable weapon for many PGA Tour golfers with a low, piercing ball flight that demands the golfer move the ball slightly back in their stance to create the low shot shape with maximum ball speed.
+Punch shots have become a dependable weapon for many PGA Tour golfers with a low, piercing ball flight and trajectory that demands the golfer move the ball slightly back in their stance to create the low shot shape with maximum ball speed.

 The most significant difference between a punch shot and full swing comes from the plane of attack and follow-through.